 Almond Oil with Milk Powder

-- Take equal amount of milk powder and almond oil.
-(If you use 1 teaspoon of almond oil, use 1 teaspoon too of milk powder.)
+- Take an equal amount of milk powder and almond oil.
+(If you use 1 teaspoon of almond oil, use 1 teaspoon of milk powder as well.)

 - Stir them well to make a thick paste.

 - Apply the almond/milk paste on your dark eye circles.

 - Leave it on your eye area for 10 minutes or until it dries completely.